papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

         ![Remove Liquidity Fields](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-15.webp)

         !!! warning
-            Ensure that the amounts of tokens provided have been minted previously and are available in your account before withdrawing liquidity from the pool.
+            Ensure that the tokens provided have been minted previously and are available in your account before withdrawing liquidity from the pool.

         In this case, the intention is to withdraw 0.05 liquidity tokens from the pool, expecting to receive 0.004 DOT token (u128 value of 40000000000 as it also has 10 decimals) and 0.04 PPM token (u128 value of 200000000000 as it also has 10 decimals).